fotso0244/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script "12-directory_permissions" creates directory my_dir with permissions 751
-Script "13-change_group" changes group owner of file hello Script "100-change_owner_and_group" changes at once owner and group owner of all files and directories of curr dir
+Script "13-change_group" changes group owner of file hello Script "100-change_owner_and_group" changes at once owner and group owner of all files and directories of curr dir Scrip "102-if_only" changes owner of hello file with if condition